CEP290: Structure

 This gene encodes a protein with 13 putative coiled-coil domains, a region with homology to SMC chromosome segregation ATPases, six KID motifs, three tropomyosin homology domains and an ATP/GTP binding site motif A. The protein is localized to the centrosome and cilia and has sites for N-glycosylation, tyrosine sulfation, phosphorylation, N-myristoylation, and amidation.

 Clinical significance

 Mutations in this gene have been associated with Joubert syndrome and nephronophthisis, and recently with a frequent form of Leber's congenital amaurosis, called LCA10.
 The presence of antibodies against this protein is associated with several forms of cancer.

 A mutation in this gene leads to infant and child blindness, a disease known as Leber Congenital Amaurosis.
 As of today, 35 different mutations in CEP290 are responsible for causing LCA.
-Other mutations in CEP290 have also been identified in causing Meckel Syndrome and Joubert Syndrome, a few among many syndromes.
+Other mutations in CEP290 have also been identified in causing Meckel-Gruber syndrome, Senior–Løken syndrome,and Bardet-Biedl syndrome.
 A defective CEP290 gene is usually the cause of these disorders due to abnormal cilia.
-It is unknown how one mutation in a gene can cause so many different types of syndromes, particularly many of which affect the Central Nervous System.
+It is unknown how one mutation in a gene can cause so many different types of syndromes, particularly many of which affect the central nervous system.